majestic53/libhd44780/readme.md

 ####Adding Custom Panel Dimensions

 In-order to handle the addressing scheme used in HD44780 panels, every new panel dimension will require a set of row offsets.
 However, it is fairly trivial to add these new dimensions to LIBHD4480.
-Most of the time, the dimension offsets can be found in the panel specification document.
+Most of the time, the dimension offsets can be found in the panels specification document.

-1. Start by modifying the headers dimension enum:
+#####Start by modifying the headers dimension enum:

 ```c
 /**